Frequently Asked Questions

 What should I include in the Notice of Appeal?

 The notice of appeal must specify the party or parties taking the appeal, designate the judgment, order or part thereof appealed from, and name the court to which the appeal is taken.
 NRAP 3(c).
-Form 1 in the Appendix of Forms following the Nevada Rules of Appellate Procedure is a suggested form of a notice of appeal.
+The Notice of Appeal Form found at https://nvcourts.gov/supreme/appellate_practice_forms is a suggested form of a notice of appeal.
 The notice of appeal must contain an acknowledgment of service or proof of service on all parties to the district court action.
 NRAP 3(d).

 Am I required to file any other documents with the Notice of Appeal?

 Any notice of appeal presented to the district court clerk for filing must be accompanied by a Case Appeal Statement.
 NRAP 3(f)(1) If the notice of appeal is filed in proper person, the district court clerk shall complete and sign the case appeal statement.
 NRAP 3(f)(2).
-The case appeal statement must be completed fully and accurately and must substantially comply with Form 2 in the Appendix of Forms following the Nevada Rules of Appellate Procedure.
+The case appeal statement must be completed fully and accurately and must substantially comply with the Case Appeal Form found at https://nvcourts.gov/supreme/appellate_practice_forms.

 Questions About Your Attorney